Xiaoyancg/CS307team12/log/Larry'sCHANGELOG.md

 ### Fixed
 - typo
+- multiple warnings besides the type conversion and void *
 ### Changed
 - typedef name change
 - make glm a library instead of interface to get rid of warnings